 Qualified Applicants must achieve milestones in order to receive PATH funding for all PATH programs and initiatives.
 Milestones will be aligned with PATH performance metrics, described in Attachment O: PATH Operational and Monitoring Protocol.
-The TPA will monitor achievements of milestones for the Technical Assistance Marketplace, Collaborative Planning and Implementation, and Support for Expanding Access to Services initiatives, as well as the Reentry Demonstration Initiative Planning and Implementation Program.
-Achievement of milestones for the Support for Sustaining Services Through the Transition to Managed Care initiative and the Support for Sustaining Reentry Demonstration Initiative Services Through the Transition to Managed Care initiative will be assessed by the State.
+The TPA will monitor achievements of milestones for the Technical Assistance Marketplace, Collaborative Planning and Implementation, and Support for Expanding Access to Services initiatives, as well as the Reentry Demonstration Initiative Planning Services Through the Transition to Managed Care initiative and the Support for Sustaining Reentry Demonstration Initiative Services Through the Transition to Managed Care initiative will be assessed by the State.
 Receipt of PATH funding for other initiatives will be contingent upon meeting requirements and milestones based on the category of PATH funding, described in B below.

-- A. Milestone Categories for Support for Sustaining Services Through the Transition to Managed Care initiative and the Support for Sustaining Reentry Demonstration Initiative Services Through the Transition to Managed Care initiative - i.
+A. Milestone Categories for Support for Sustaining Services Through the Transition to Managed Care initiative and the Support for Sustaining Reentry Demonstration Initiative Services Through the Transition to Managed Care initiative i.
 Support for Sustaining Services Through the Transition to Managed Care a.
-The Qualified Applicant has submitted and completed all required elements of the invoice and progress reports outlined in Section (3): Progress Reporting of Attachment O: PATH Operational and Monitoring Protocol in a timely manner. - ii.
-Support for Sustaining Reentry Demonstration Initiative Services Through the Transition to Managed Care - a.
-The Qualified Applicant has submitted and completed all required elements of the invoice and progress reports outlined in Section (3): Progress Reporting of Attachment O: PATH Operational and Monitoring Protocol in a timely manner. - B. Standardized Milestone Categories for Remaining PATH Programs and Initiatives For the remaining PATH program/initiatives, Qualified Applicants must meet milestones across the first two standardized milestone categories listed below, and depending on the scope of the requested funding, may be required to fulfill interim milestones in order to receive PATH funding. - i.
+The Qualified Applicant has submitted and completed all required elements of the invoice and progress reports outlined in Section (3): Progress Reporting of Attachment O: PATH Operational and Monitoring Protocol in a timely manner.

+ii.
+Support for Sustaining Reentry Demonstration Initiative Services Through the Transition to Managed Care a.
+The Qualified Applicant has submitted and completed all required elements of the invoice and progress reports outlined in Section (3): Progress Reporting of Attachment O: PATH Operational and Monitoring Protocol in a timely manner.

+B. Standardized Milestone Categories for Remaining PATH Programs and Initiatives i.
 Written Approval of Application.
 Qualified Applicants must submit and receive approval from DHCS or its contracted TPA on their application prior to receiving PATH funding.